 In addition to the pump operations and structure operations to reduce adverse environmental impacts through design; releases from low-flow wells from shallow groundwater is also being presented as part of this alternative.
-Since the fish-carrying capacity of a river system is dependent in part on the habitat quantity and quality during annual low flow conditions a measure is being presented to supplement the existing river flows.
+Since the fish-carrying capacity of a river system is dependent in part on the habitat quantity and quality during annual low flow conditions, a measure is being presented to supplement the existing river flows.
 34 low-flow groundwater wells within 30,000 feet of the Mississippi River channel and upstream of the YSA are being presented as a part of this alternative.
-It is expected to deliver a maximum of 5.0 cfs during traditionally low flow periods.
+It is expected to deliver a maximum of 5.0 cfs per well during traditionally low flow periods.
+In the Yazoo Backwater Area, this traditionally low flow period is typically associated with the lack of environmental flows or base flows.
+These describe the quantity, timing, and quality of water flows required to sustain freshwater ecosystems, and the human livelihoods and wellbeing that depend on these ecosystems.
+Environmental flow in a stream can significantly influence the overall potential for aquatic health since the availability of adequate water supply is necessary for aquatic habitat.
 The increased low-flow aquatic habitat provided with the operational feature could significantly increase standing stock and production for many fish species and benefit aquatic resources in the YSA.